 By then Hector and his family had moved from Brooklyn to Long Island.
 After he married Claudette in 1960, the couple lived in the house on Hopkinson Avenue in Brooklyn that he had purchased for his mother and himself.
 “I was disappointed,” Claudette said in 1964.”All the houses were crowded next to each other.
 It wasn’t very clean or pretty.
 I didn’t like it in Brooklyn.”
 A couple of years later, they moved to a ranch house in West Hempstead, Long Island, on a quiet street where, Newsday’s Stan Isaacs wrote, “there are people with white skin and brown skin and where people in the supermarket come up to him and say, ‘Are you Hector Lopez?’ ”

 Overall, Lopez played in five World Series.
-The Yankees won two of the five, and Hector averaged .286 in October.
+The Yankees won two of the five, and Hector averaged .286 in the post-season.
 But in 1964, when the Yankees – now managed by Yogi Berra – fell to the St. Louis Cardinals in seven games, Lopez played in only three games, subbing once in right field and going 0-for-2 as a pinch-hitter.